UUcoffeeCup

 Wednesdays + GATHERING Gathering at SNUUC, 1 to 2 pm.
 Join SNUUC friends in the foyer, or on the front lawn when the weather is nice, and enjoy each other’s company.
 Questions?
 Meet with them at SNUUC on a Wednesday afternoon or contact Joel Gershen, jojomatt@aol.com

-Saturdays + MEDITATION The Mindfulness Meditation group (aka South Ocean Sangha) - Join a regular, weekly meditation practice at SNUUC and on Zoom on Saturdays at 9 am.
+Saturdays + MEDITATION The Mindfulness Meditation group (aka South Ocean Sangha) - The Mindfulness Meditation group will take off for the Summer and resume on September 7.
+Join a regular, weekly meditation practice at SNUUC and on Zoom on Saturdays at 9 am.
 The practice is open to meditators at all levels.
 All you need to do is show up and take your seat.
 If you would like more information or to receive the Zoom link to join the class please, contact Brian Larkin, bolarkin@optonline.net.

 Sundays IMPROV Long Island Improv offers fun improvisation classes many Sunday afternoons in the SNUUC foyer.
 Many SNUUC members have enjoyed them and found them useful for developing creativity and communication skills.
 Go to longislandimprov.com for all the details.